oscarvargash/biol_550_2022/week_08/README.md

 ## 1

-Do a Maximum Likelihood analysis of `cp_2_genes.nexus`, make sure every gene has a different partition.
+Do a Maximum Likelihood analysis of `cp_2_genes.fast` along with `cp_2_genes.model`, make sure every gene has a different partition.
 Compare the Maximum Likelihood tree against the Bayesian tree and answer the following questions:

 1. In terms of relationships among the tips.
 Do both trees have the same relationships?
 Give specific examples to support your answer.